My brain & soul on Psychedelia

 Psychedelic art, and psychedelia in general, was heavily influenced by the hippie movement, the Flower Power ideology.
 The slogan “flower power” is used to describe the passive, peaceful resistance movement of the time, which was rooted in the opposition against the Vietnam War.
 The flower came to be an iconic symbol of non-violence and harmony.

-Being in the realm of psychedelia for some time now, I’m still in awe of the ways music and art have evolved and what all turns in could take in the coming future.
+Being in the realm of psychedelia for some time now, I’m still in awe of the ways music and art have evolved and what all turn in could take in the coming future.
 A number of people are immersing themselves in hallucinogens for recreational purposes that expand their horizons and help them create art through their emotions, which has an extended chance of being relatable to the audiences.

 Psychedelia will always have a special place in my heart as it has allowed me to feel things beyond, and helped me survive my roughest days.
-I can’t ever forget some of the iconic and mind-bending songs by Pink Floyd, like “Echoes”, which have made me feel like traveling through the wormhole.
+I can’t ever forget some of the iconic and mind-bending songs by Pink Floyd, like “Echoes”, which have made me feel like traveling through a wormhole.
 Kevin Parker, the man responsible for Tame Impala, is an emerging artist that has further inspired me to explore psychedelic music and I’m excited for what he has coming up next.

 (p.s.
 I’ve been a psychedelic junkie since time immemorial.
 I’ve been learning about psychedelic drugs and have been immersing myself in psychedelic art and music.
 I’m, in no way, promoting the usage of any sort of hallucinogenic drugs.)